 How do dentists extract teeth?

-When you go see a dentist with a toothache or they find an unrepairable condition during a routine dental visit, you must make the difficult decision to have your tooth extracted.
 Other than having your baby teeth pulled, you may have never experienced a tooth extraction and are nervous about the procedure.
-Your dentist will go over instructions with you before and after they pull the tooth to ensure that your experience is as comfortable and safe as possible.
+Your dentist will go over the procedure with you before and after they pull the tooth.

 Tooth extraction aftercare

-After a tooth extraction, you must take care of the area to ensure optimal healing and avoid complications.
+After a tooth extraction, taking care of the area can help ensure best possible healing and avoid complications.
 Tooth extraction healing can take from several days to several weeks, depending on the type and degree of difficulty of the surgery as well as your overall physical health.

 Follow all written and oral instruction your dentist gives you after completing your surgery.
-As a rule, dentists advise patients who have had a tooth pulled to avoid these activities:
+As a general rule, and under the supervision of your dentist, patients who have had a tooth pulled should avoid these activities⁵:

 If you need to rinse your mouth after brushing, do so very gently with plain water to avoid disrupting the blood clot and causing a dry socket.
 You may want to eat soft foods for a few days following a tooth extraction.
 During this time, chewing solid food might not only be uncomfortable but also impossible due to the temporary inability to open your mouth wide enough or to manipulate food particles with your lips and tongue normally.
 Furthermore, solid foods can work their way into the socket, even if stitches are in place.

 Making sure you recover normally and quickly from a tooth extraction is the goal for both you and your dentist.
-Following his instructions helps you get back on your feet as quickly as possible.
+Following his instructions can help you get back on your feet as quickly as possible.

 Avoiding teeth extractions

-Once the tartar has taken hold under the gums and on the roots of the teeth, it begins to cause the bone to deteriorate, a condition known as advanced gum or periodontal disease.
-Advanced gum disease is one of the leading reasons that dentists sometimes have no other choice than to pull a tooth.
+Once the tartar has taken hold under the gums and on the roots of the teeth, it may lead to an infection that may begin to cause the bone to deteriorate, a condition known as advanced gum or periodontal disease.
+Advanced gum disease is one of the leading reasons that dentists sometimes have no other choice than to pull a tooth⁶.

-Daily cleaning of your teeth and gums can prevent not only gum disease but also decay.
-As the plaque accumulates on the teeth, the bacteria begin to feed on the tooth enamel, causing holes and weak places to appear on the tooth surface.
-If left untreated, the decay continues to expand into the inner nerve chamber of the tooth.
+Daily cleaning of your teeth and gums can help prevent not only gum disease but also decay.
+As the plaque accumulates on the teeth, the bacteria typically begin to feed on the tooth enamel, causing holes and weak places to appear on the tooth surface.
+If left untreated, the decay may continue to expand into the inner nerve chamber of the tooth.
 This is when the pain to hot, cold, and sweets occurs and, in the worst cases, the nerves become inflamed and infected.
-The result of this deep decay is that you and your dentist must decide either to do an expensive root canal and try to save the tooth or to extract it.
+The result of this deep decay is typically that you and your dentist must decide either to do a root canal and try to save the tooth or to extract it.

-Keep your teeth for a lifetime and avoid having teeth extracted by practicing good daily oral hygiene and having regular checkups.
-But if you do need to have a tooth pulled, a dental insurance policy can help with the costs.
+Help keep your teeth for a lifetime and avoid having teeth extracted by practicing good daily oral hygiene and having regular checkups.
+But if you do need to have a tooth pulled, a dental insurance policy can help make it more affordable.

 Links to external sites are provided for your convenience in locating related information and services.
 Guardian, its subsidiaries, agents and employees expressly disclaim any responsibility for and do not maintain, control, recommend, or endorse third-party sites, organizations, products, or services and make no representation as to the completeness, suitability, or quality thereof.